 The COVID-19 health crisis underscored the importance of sound and effective evidence-based public policies and programs.
 Fortunately, North Carolina administers many evidence-based programs and offers excellent resources to support the implementation of proven programmatic methods.
-Results for America (a national nonprofit that promotes evidence-based policymaking) recently recognized North Carolina as one of eight states that are "leading the way with their use of data-driven and evidence-based practices, policies, programs, and systems."
+In their 2022 report, Results for America (a national nonprofit that promotes evidence-based policymaking) recognized North Carolina as one of eight states that are "leading the way with their use of evidence and data to protect the health and safety of their residents, accelerate their states' economic recovery, advance equity, and increase the impact of state investments."
 By strategically focusing recovery funding on public programs and services that are proven to work, North Carolina can improve outcomes while maximizing taxpayer dollars.